The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 2017

-* The Red Flag list 2017 - Harvey Weinstein places Leslye Headland on the so-called Red Flag list he gave to his private investigator, concerning people who he thought might be talking to the media about the sexual misconduct allegations then appearing (Reuters 2020, societyreview 2020).
+* The Red Flag list 2017 - Harvey Weinstein places Leslye Headland on the so-called Red Flag list he provides to his private investigator, concerning people who he thinks might be talking to the media about the sexual misconduct allegations then appearing (Reuters 2020, societyreview 2020).
 This would suggest that Weinstein knew that Headland knew about his behaviour, especially as some of it took place in his office.
 There were about seventy individuals on the list.

 * 29 December 2017 - Interview with Leslye Headland and Jason Sudeikis, Build Series, YouTube, duration: 41.48 minutes.